just-animate/just-curves/README.md

-# Just Ease
+# Just Curves

-*Just Ease is a math library for animation and tweening!*
+*Just Curves is a math library for animation and tweening!*

 ## Features

-- Common easing functions like easeIn, easeOut, easeInElastic
+- Common easing curves like easeIn, easeOut, easeInElastic for JS and CSS
-- Custom ease creators
+- Create custom eases using Cubic Bezier and Step functions

-> Power this project up with 🌟s,  [so ^ star it please](https://github.com/just-animate/just-ease/stargazers).
+> Power this project up with 🌟s,  [so ^ star it please](https://github.com/just-animate/just-curves/stargazers).

 ## Getting Started